Emma Goldman: In popular culture

 Goldman has been depicted in numerous works of fiction.

+In the historical novel Anarchists in Love (2025, Douglas & McIntyre), author Robert Hough re-imagines the lives of Emma Goldman and Alexander "Sasha" Berkman when she lived in New York City from 1890, exploring how their documented torrid relationship seeded the anarchist movement in the US, culminating in the attempted assassination of wealthy industrialist Henry C. Frick.

 The character of Goldman appeared in Warren Beatty's 1981 film Reds, in which she was portrayed by Maureen Stapleton, who won an Academy Award for her performance.

 Goldman is a character in the Broadway musicals Tintypes, Ragtime, and Assassins.
 Plays depicting Goldman's life include: Howard Zinn's play, Emma; Martin Duberman's Mother Earth; Jessica Litwak's Love, Anarchy, and Other Affairs (about Goldman's arrest in connection with McKinley's assassination); Lynn Rogoff's Love Ben, Love Emma (about Goldman's relationship with Reitman); Carol Bolt's Red Emma; and Alexis Roblan's Red Emma and the Mad Monk.

 Ethel Mannin's 1941 novel Red Rose is based on Goldman's life.
 Lisa Norton portrays Goldman in three episodes of the period detective series Murdoch Mysteries.

 Works

 Goldman was a prolific writer, penning countless pamphlets and articles on a diverse range of subjects.
 She authored six books, including an autobiography, Living My Life, and a biography of fellow anarchist Voltairine de Cleyre.